LeeMorinUCF/SAAQ_XS_de_Vitesse_2008/Code/Stata_FE_Checks/README.md

 individuals in a panel, as they would when a driver spends a certain number of days without getting a ticket and one day with a ticket.
 This limitation precludes the use of frequency-weighted observations in the panel.
-However, Stata can be used for a validation exercise on a small similated dataset with each observation listed separately.
+However, Stata can be used for a validation exercise on a small simulated dataset with each observation listed separately.
-In this example, there are 3,500 drivers observed over the 1,461 days between April 1, 2006 ans March 31, 2010, for a sample size of 5,113,500.
+In this example, there are 3,500 drivers observed over the 1,461 days between April 1, 2006 and March 31, 2010, for a sample size of 5,113,500.
 These are the fixed effects estimates using the full, unweighted dataset in Stata, with a cluster-robust variance estimator: